-Validation Specialists: Someone who performs the information verification duties specified by these Requirements.
+Validation Specialist: Someone who performs the information verification duties specified in this CP/CPS.

 Validity Period: The period of time measured from the date when the Certificate is issued until the Expiry Date.

 Verified Accountant Letter: A document meeting the requirements specified in the EV Guidelines.